anoojpatel/metaxu/README.md

 # Metaxu
 A self-hosted Low level functional-style programming language 🌀
 ## Structure
-A language currently will be compiled (very slowly) in Python into a TapeVM.
+The language currently will be compiled (very slowly) in Python into a TapeVM.
 This lowered Tape IR will
 then emit to a bespoke C program.
 As the syntax, ergonomics and safety is matured, we will reimplement the compiler in pure Metaxu.
 The goal is to design a language that is fast, fun and safe.
 The metric
 will be how "fun" will it be to write a compiler for itself.